Three days of cycling in the South Bohemian region of the Czech Republic merely whet…

 Also include a visit to the Hussite Museum located on Tabor’s main square.
 You can get your fill of medieval history here but what YOU REALLY WANT TO DO is don a hard hat and take a tour of the tunnels.

-There is a labyrinth beneath the town square – up to 14 kilometres of tunnels in total, all built in the 15th century for several purposes: to store food and beer, avoid fires and hide from enemies.
+There is a labyrinth beneath the town square – up to 14 km of tunnels in total, all built in the 15th century for several purposes: to store food and beer, avoid fires and hide from enemies.

 Today tourists have access to about half a kilometre of tunnels.
 While we started in the museum, our group came up the stairs pictured in the photo below to the wonderful Goldie Restaurant in Hotel Nautilus, probably the most unusual restaurant entrance I’ve ever made.